 - · Walk or cycle instead of driving.

-- · Take the stairs instead of the lift.
+- Take the stairs whenever you can.

-- · Play an active game with your kids.
+- Play an active game with your kids.

 Get fit with friends or family

 Having company can make exercise more fun.
 Plus you can encourage each other if you're feeling lazy.